pytaunay/GDELT-Hadoop/Impala/README.md

 file named "create_query.sql", which is then passed to Impala.

-* skel/daily_update.skel.sh : Contains the skeleton of the daily_update.sh script which can be used to update the aggregate table if it is outdated. daily_update.sh is created during the execution of gdelt_create.sh, and is then populated with correct variables.
+* skel/daily_update.skel.sh : Contains the skeleton of the daily_update.sh script which can be used to update the aggregate table if it is outdated. daily_update.sh is created during the execution of gdelt_create.sh, and is then populated with the correct variables.

 Usage
 -----------------------------